TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 Finally, these are some well-behaved commands we just installed.
 Give a little play-by-play on what they do by doing some research and checking out the output of each given the `--help` flag.

-### Blueprints: Shaving Private Ryan
+### Blueprints: Shaving the Future!

 You've written the JavaScript for the Blueprints, you've written the CSS for the Blueprints.
-You know what's coming next, right?
-The HTML, of course.
+You know what's coming next, don't you?
+The HTML, of course!
+But in order to write your own HTML, you have to KILL THE HTML you were given!
+Let's start with **Nested Accordion**...

-Today, we're only going to focus on two of the Blueprints: Nested Accordion and Multi-Column Form.

 #### Nested Accordion

-Select all the content in the `index.html` file of `NestedAccordion` and delete it.
-That's right, wipe it clean.
-You should be left with a completely blank page.
-Terrifying!
-That's ok, we have [HTML5 Boilerplate](https://html5boilerplate.com/) to help us out.
+Sorry, old boy.
+Pa's taking you out to the shed.
+I'll miss you.

+Move all your Skitch images into their own folder named `specs/` and commit the change.
+Then, ruthlessly delete everything else: HTML, CSS, JavaScript, the whole thing. *Kablam!*

+Start with [a fresh download of HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate/releases/download/5.2.0/html5-boilerplate_v5.2.0.zip).
+What did you get?

 #### Multi-Column Form

+No need for such a dramatic exit for our next friend.
+Just import another [HTML5 Boilerplate](http://html5boilerplate.com) starting point on top of your existing project.
+Don't worry, I'm sure it'll be fine!
+Commit all the updates, and check that `index.html` looks like the "Welcome to HTML5 Boilerplate!" page we'd expect.

+#### Vertical Timeline and View Mode Switch

+Are you dreading this?
+No need to worry.
+These two haven't outlived their usefulness... yet.
+We'll practice using our new tool, Sass, on these two.
+Relocate your CSS files from the `css/` directory into a new directory named `scss/`, then rename them to have the `.scss` extension instead of `.css`.
+For example, `css/styles.css` becomes `scss/styles.scss`.

+#### Oh, you thought you were finished?

+Now that you've destroyed all your work for the last three weeks...
+Aww, it sounds so much worse when you say it like that...
+Anyway, check that it all "works" by running `browser-sync start --server --directory` from the top of your `TIY-Assignments` repository.
+Man, that's a lot to type.
+I wish there was a way to make the robot remember that.
+Pipe dreams!
+Look at each one of your projects, take a screenshot, and attach the image to your _WIP Issue_.
+Did everything work like you'd expect?
+What's missing?
+What's broke?
+Explain those wonky screenshots!

-### Would You Like to Play a Game?: Yak-Shaving Chess
+### Would You Like to Play a Game?

 For our big project this week, we'll be building a chess-playing application... well, kind of.
 Start by creating a _new_ repo in Github called `TIY-Chessboard` with a basic `README.md` file and `CC0` license (or whatever, if you have opinions).
 Read [the doubly-indexed `Array` example from MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Creating_a_two-dimensional_array).